Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 \subsection{Topological Boolean Algebras}

 We introduce in \S\ref{sec:investigations} a family of mathematical structures that, we argue, provide a natural semantics for some families of LFIs and LFUs, and for which we employ the umbrella term: \textit{topological Boolean algebras} (TBAs).\footnote{We have chosen this name inspired by Rasiowa \& Sikorski \cite{TMMT} who exemplarily employ structures of this kind to provide semantics for non-classical logics.
-However, as will be seen, we generalize its meaning to cover not only (`weakenings' of) closure and interior algebras, but also Boolean algebras featuring other unary operations of a somewhat topological character.
+However, as will be seen, we generalize its meaning to cover not only (`weakenings' of) closure and interior algebras, but also Boolean algebras featuring other operations of a somewhat topological character.
 The term TBAs, in our sense, is left deliberately vague.
-We make no attempt to define it.} We characterize TBAs rather informally as Boolean algebras extended with one or more unary operations, which we call \textit{operators}, satisfying some (but not necessarily all) of the properties traditionally associated with well-known topological operations on sets.
-Paradigmatic cases of operators are the topological \textit{closure} and its dual the \textit{interior} \cite{Kuratowski1}.
+We make no attempt to define it.} We characterize TBAs rather informally as Boolean algebras extended with one or more operations satisfying some (but not necessarily all) of the properties traditionally associated with well-known topological operations on sets.
+As for the unary case, paradigmatic cases of such operations (operators) are the topological \textit{closure} and its dual the \textit{interior} \cite{Kuratowski1}.
 Moreover, other set-operations can also be interpreted as topological, in particular the \textit{border}, \textit{frontier} and \textit{exterior} \cite{Zarycki1}, as well as the \textit{derived-set} (aka.~\textit{derivative}) \cite{Kuratowski1,Zarycki3,AOT}, Hausdorff's \textit{residue} \cite{Hausdorff} and Cantor's \textit{coherence} \cite{Zarycki2}.
-They all count as \textit{operators} in our sense of the word.
+They all count as operators in our sense of the word.

 The first and most paradigmatic examples of TBAs in the literature are \textit{closure algebras}, i.e., Boolean algebras extended with a (topological) closure operator.
 They were in fact the structures studied in the seminal work by McKinsey \& Tarski \cite{AOT}.
 The corresponding closure operator and its dual (interior) were famously axiomatized by Kuratowski \cite{Kuratowski1}.